 Memory Integrity is a Windows Security feature that makes sure any code which runs at the Windows Kernel level is trustworthy.
 The feature uses hardware virtualization and Hyper-V to protect the Kernel from inject and execution of malicious or unverified code.
 Drivers are specifically designed to run at the Kernel level so the OS can talk to the hardware.
-If you receive an error — This device is not working because Windows cannot load the drivers required for this device, then it means that the driver is now allowing the driver from loading on your device.
+If you receive an error — This device is not working because Windows cannot load the drivers required for this device, then it means that Windows is not allowing the driver from loading on your device.
 In this post, we will share alternate methods to resolve the problem.

 Turn off Memory Integrity setting if Windows cannot load a driver

 If your Windows 10 device is not working properly, because Windows cannot load the drivers required for the device, then turn off Memory Integration as follows and see:

 - Go to Settings > Update and Security > Windows Security.
 Click to launch it.